 - What is the impact of failure?
 E.g. high risk would be impacting revenue generation or halting production.

 - What is the likelihood of failure?
 E.g. high risk would be a large number of interfaces within the process or a high level of customization/complexity.

 Think of Amazon.com or Booking.com.
 What would be the impact of their systems not working, even for a few minutes?
 And customers from all over the world not being able to generate business on either platform?

 Maintain the right order.

 The main goal of a proper Quality Assurance process is to identify application errors at the earliest stage in the software delivery life cycle, where the cost of resolving is the lowest.
-Therefore, investing efforts on unit and integration testing is paramount to maintain a solid and reliable software delivery process.
+Therefore, investing efforts in the unit and integration testing is paramount to maintain a solid and reliable software delivery process.

-E2E testing is no less relevant to such approach.
+E2E testing is no less relevant to such an approach.
 It helps identify business process related errors which are difficult to find in earlier stages of the delivery process.
 So, execute unit testing and integration testing first.
-Then, during end to end testing, run your critical smoke tests first to ensure integrated applications are communicating as expected.
+Then, during the end to end testing, run your critical smoke tests first to ensure integrated applications are communicating as expected.
 Followed by sanity checks and other high-risk test cases.

 When a single unit test fails, it’s quite easy to figure out where the defect occurred.
 As tests grow in complexity and touch more components of an application, the increase in potential points of failure makes it harder to debug them when a failure occurs.

 Structure, organization, and a good understanding of business logic are fundamental in the end to end testing.

 Manage your test environment and your test data.